coder/docs/guides/customization/gpg-forwarding.md

 gpg: [stdin]: clear-sign failed: No secret key
 ```

-This can happen if there is a gpg agent running in the remote workspace which is
+This error can happen if there's a `gpg` agent running in the remote workspace
-intercepting the GPG commands before they get to the remote socket.
+that is intercepting the GPG commands _before_ they get to the remote socket.

+You can fix this by:

-Fix with `gpgconf --kill gpg-agent` or by using `ps ax | grep gpg-agent` to find
+1. Running `gpgconf --kill gpg-agent`
+1. Using `ps ax | grep gpg-agent` to find and kill all of the pids.

-and kill all the pids.
-Reconnect your ssh session to re-establish the socket
+Then, reconnect your `ssh` session to re-establish the socket forwarding.
-forwarding.

 ### Inappropriate ioctl for the device